breachofmind/grenade/readme.md

 ### Functions

-Grenade allows you to call functions from your data object, like [EJS](https://github.com/tj/ejs):
+Grenade allows you to call functions from your data object, like [EJS](http://ejs.co/):

 `${ data.myFunction(arg1,arg2,"string") }`

-### Control structures / Loops
+### Control structures, loops, and tags

 Grenade comes with all the basic control structures, and some cool ones.